openfun/blog/content/posts/xapi-activities-101/index.md

 [Learning Record Consumers](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#def-learning-record-consumer)
-(LRC, like [warren](https://github.com/openfun/warren)) We'll try to make the concept of activity clearer for all parties so that anyone can make enlightened decisions about how to share or query activity definitions and metadata !
+(LRC, like [warren](https://github.com/openfun/warren)) We'll try to make the concept of activity clearer for all parties so that anyone can make enlightened decisions about how to share or query activity definitions and metadata!

-### Post summary
+### TL;DR

 The term `activity` appears in different sections of the specification and the different concepts introduced by the spec are somewhat intertwined with one another.
 To make the following explanations easier to grasp, we'll present them step by step according to the masterful plan below :

-- What is an activity according to the spec ?
+- What is an activity according to the spec?
-- How is an activity modeled ?
-That is, what is its structure ?
+- How is an activity modeled?
+That is, what is its structure?
-- Where can we find an activity's definition or additional metadata ? 🛒
+- Where can we find an activity's definition or additional metadata?
-- How do the different activity definitions source interact with each other to produce the very tasty activity cake 🧁 ? (not specified by the spec but don't forget to add sugar 😊)
+- How do the different activity definitions source interact with each other to produce a correct activity representation?

 ## The xAPI activity ⚽

-Let's start with a philosophical question: what exactly is life ? ...
-Sorry I meant, what exactly is an activity ?
+Let's start with a philosophical question: what exactly is life? ...
+Sorry I meant, what exactly is an activity?

 According to the spec, an activity is
 [_a type of Object making up the "this" in "I did this"_](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#def-activity).